Journal of Economic Perspectives: Proposals

 Readers are also welcome to send emails suggesting topics for JEP articles and symposia and to propose authors for these topics.
 If the proposed topic is a good fit for JEP, the JEP editors will work to solicit paper(s) and author(s).

-Correspondence regarding possible future articles for JEP may be sent (electronically please) to the assistant managing editor, Jocelyn Rice, at firstname.lastname@example.org.
+Correspondence regarding possible future articles for JEP may be sent (electronically please) to the assistant managing editor, Brianna Snow, at firstname.lastname@example.org.
 Papers and paper proposals should be sent as Word or pdf e-mail attachments.